brightcove/brightcove-player-sdk-ios/README.md

 As you can see in the example, `video1` has not been changed by the `-update` method call.
 Instead, this method returns a copy of `video1`, except with the modifications made in the body of the block.
 You should never allow the mutable copy to escape the block (such as by assigning it to a `__block` variable), instead use the immutable object returned by the `-update` method after you have made your modifications.

-Retrieving Brightcove Assets Using the Playback Service
+Retrieving Brightcove Assets Using the Playback Service <a name="PlaybackService"></a>
 ------------------------

 The playback service class, `BCOVPlaybackService`, provides functionality for retrieving your Brightcove video assets and playlists via the [Brightcove Playback API][PlaybackAPI] , including rich metadata such as text tracks, previews, and thumbnails.
 The following example shows how to retrieve a video with a video ID.
 Methods for retrieving a video or playlist with that video's reference ID are also available..